MulberryBeacon/anarky/README.md

 # FLAC Manager

-A set of simple programs that allow a user to manage the conversion between several types of audio files.
+A set of simple programs for encoding and decoding operations between several types of audio files.

 ## Programs